 30x36" oil on wood, 2" deep sides, gilded gold, lightly varnished, wired and ready to hang.

 I'm so grateful to the farming family who sold their land making it possible for our family to build near Memorial Hill.
 Other neighboring farming and dairy families have also sold their lands in hopes of retirement.
 Change is hard and sometimes I forget the deep feelings and connections we feel to the land beneath & around us.
-A change in one's views can have a profound effect upon one's soul.
-Unfortunately it's not always a positive reaction.
+A change in one's views can have a profound effect on one's soul. unfortunately, it's not always a positive reaction.
 As plans were being negotiated, I watched neighbors stand against neighbors...friends hurting friends.
 Bullying, medical consequences, & eventually... dear neighbors leaving this beautiful place.
 It broke my heart.

 While I was abroad, our community held a walk-a-thon of sorts raising money to preserve open space & farmland, the view & our heritage.
 I'm grateful to those with clear vision who can mobilize our neighborhood at large and bring the community together in a positive way -- to help us remember that each soul is part of this human family.
 That there is room for all and that we can help each other amidst change.